SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-thing.md

 #### posessive

 Posession is a grammatical feature category encoding posession.

+##### realizations

-»⟮A posessive⟯« is ⟮＿a grammeme＿⟯ indicating ⟮posession⟯.
+»⟮A posessive⟯« is a linguistic item encoding ⟮posession⟯.
-Posessives may be encoded via lexemes or inflectional/derivational morphemes.
+Posession may be encoded via lexemes or inflectional/derivational morphemes.

+###### inflectional

 Inflectional morphology instantiating a posessive is genitive/posessive case.

-Lexemes instatiating a posessive are most commonly possessive determiners, pronouns and verbs.
-Examples for posessive verbs are to have, haben, tener.
+###### lexical

+A posessive lexeme is a possessive which is a lexical unit.
+Posessive lexemes generally may be posessive verbs, lexemes or pronouns.
+A posessive verb/determiner/pronoun is a posessive lexeme which is a verb/determiner/pronoun.

+####### verbs

 In quite a few languages, the job of a posessive verb is done by existential verbs. e.g. 金⁑ある⁑よ, hessian dialectal german: das ist mir.

-##### posessive determiners
+####### determiners

-»⟮A posessive determiner⟯« is ⟮＿a determiner＿⟯ encoding ⟮＿posession＿⟯.
-A posessive pronoun is a pronoun encoding possession.
 Possessive determiners and pronouns typically reflect grammatical person, number and sometimes other grammatical feature categories to indicate the posessor.

-#### numerals
+#### numerality

-»⟮A numeral⟯« is ⟮＿a grammeme＿⟯ encoding ⟮＿the semantic (feature) category＿ ＿quantity＿⟯ via ⟮lexemes and/or derivational morphology⟯.
+Numerality is a grammatical feature category encoding the semantic ⟮＿the semantic (feature) category＿ ＿setlike＿⟯, but not in nouns.
+Numerality may be divided into numerality amount and numerality type.

+##### subdivision

+###### counting systems

+The numerality amount encodes the setlike amount semantic feature category via on one or more counting systems.
+In mathematical terms, a counting system is the numeral system a language uses.
+Counting systems across languages may have different bases.

+####### reuse point

+The reuse point (my term) is at which powers of the base a counting system starts reusing terms for bases.
+In indo-european languages, the reuse point is 10⎴3⎴.
+In east asian languages, the reuse point is 10⎴4⎴.
+Because the reuse point in east asian languages is 10⎴4⎴ = 10000, 10000 is used to mean 'a lot'.

+###### numerality type

+The numerality type roughly encodes the setlike viewpoint and setlike grouping semantic feature category.
+The numerality type may be ordinal, cardinal, a multiplier, distributive, collective, partitive.

+table:numerality perspective|indicates|example
+ordinal|position in sequence
+cardinal|amount/quantity
+multiplier|how often should something be multiplied|-fold (e.g. sevenfold), -ce (e.g. thrice)
+distributive numerals|how may times each|-ly (e.g. triply)
+collective numerals|sets of certain sizes|-ad (e.g. triad)
+partivtive|fractions|-th

+##### realizations

+###### numerals

+A numeral is a lexical unit or morpheme encoding numerality.
+^not other linguistic items, as encoding quantity is also handled via grammatical number.
+Typically, numerals consist of a morpheme encoding numerality amount, and optionally some morpheme(s) encoding numerality type.
 ⟮＿Numerals＿⟯ internally often consist of ⟮some morpheme(s)⟯ indicating ⟮the quantity⟯, and ⟮c-;some morpheme(s)⟯ the ⟮type of numeral⟯.
 In most languages, lexemes instantating ⟮＿numerals＿⟯ are either ⟮＿determiners＿⟯, ⟮＿adverbs＿⟯ or ⟮＿nouns＿⟯.